 - Appeals are not intended to re-hear the allegations or to constitute a de novo review of the investigation. - Absent clear and material error, appeal determinations are intended to be deferential to the original decision-maker.
-Findings should be revised by the appellate officer only when remanding for further consideration or clarification by the hearing Panel would be insufficient, impractical or unnecessary.
+Findings should be revised by the appellate officer only when remanding for further consideration or clarification by the Decision-Maker(s) would be insufficient, impractical or unnecessary.
 Sanctions should be revised by the appellate officer only if there is a compelling justification to do so.

-If any party submits a timely appeal to an appellate officer identified above that on its face articulates a potentially valid basis for appeal, the appellate officer will notify each other party that the appeal was filed and will provide the other part(ies) with a copy of such appeal(s).
+If any party submits a timely appeal that on its face articulates a potentially valid basis for appeal, the appellate officer will notify each other party that the appeal was filed and will provide the other part(ies) with a copy of such appeal(s).
 Each party will be given the opportunity to submit a written statement responding to any appeal filed by another party within three (3) business days of when they were notified of the appeal.
 Appeals are intended to determine whether sufficient information is presented to warrant a reconsideration of the decision being appealed.

-The appellate officer considering any appeal that has been timely filed will consider only the Panel's written determination and evidence that was available for the Panel's consideration, in addition to the information presented by the parties in their appeal(s).
-In limited circumstances, if a question raised in an appeal is unclear based on the written record, the appeals officer has the discretion to ask specific, relevant questions in writing of any persons playing a role in this process, e.g., the Title IX Coordinator, Panel (original decision-maker) or the investigators.
-The appeals officer should avoid posing questions to any witness or party absent extenuating circumstances.
-However, if such a situation is deemed appropriate, the appeals officer should make this request - and any other request for further questions - to the Title IX Coordinator to ensure that a fair process is conducted for all parties.
+The appellate officer considering any appeal that has been timely filed will consider only the Decision-Maker(s)' written determination and evidence that was available for their consideration, in addition to the information presented by the parties in their appeal(s).
+In limited circumstances, if a question raised in an appeal is unclear based on the written record, the appellate officer has the discretion to ask specific, relevant questions in writing of any persons playing a role in this process, e.g., the Title IX Coordinator, Decision-Maker(s) or the investigators.
+The appellate officer should avoid posing questions to any witness or party absent extenuating circumstances.
+However, if such a situation is deemed appropriate, the appellate officer should make this request - and any other request for further questions - to the Title IX Coordinator to ensure that a fair process is conducted for all parties.